Azure/azure-sdk-for-java/sdk/contentsafety/azure-ai-contentsafety/README.md

 You can set the blocklists you want to use when analyze text, then you can get blocklist match result from returned response.

-### Thread safety

-We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
-This ensures that the recommendation of reusing client instances is always safe, even across threads.

 ## Examples
 The following section provides several code snippets covering some of the most common Content Safety service tasks, including:

 * [Analyze text](#analyze-text)
 * [Analyze image](#analyze-image)
 * [Manage text blocklist](#manage-text-blocklist)

-Please refer to [sample data](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/contentsafety/Azure.AI.ContentSafety/tests/Samples/sample_data) for the data used here.
-For more samples, please refer to [Samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/contentsafety/Azure.AI.ContentSafety/tests/Samples).

 ### Analyze text